Chronicle User Guide

 How Story Graph Matching Works

 Chronicle prioritizes tags first.
-Accurate tags usually lead to better connection suggestions.
+Accurate tags usually produce stronger suggestions.

 Title similarity is a backup signal, not the main one.